yuichiromountainshiba/elizai-spine/README.md

 Follow these steps to get started with this starter application.

-## Setup

 ### Clone the repository

-Go to GitHub and [clone the repository](https://github.com/deepgram-starters/flask-voice-agent).
+1. Go to GitHub and [clone the repository](https://github.com/deepgram-starters/flask-voice-agent).

 2. Install dependencies:
 ```bash